annotation/text-fabric/docs/Api/Apps.md

     subdivisions of faces into columns, lines and cases.

     For the Peshitta it currently means showing the words of verses in unicode and ETCBC/WIT transcription.

+    For the SyrNT it currently means showing the words of verses in unicode and SEDRA transcription.

     When you show a pretty representation of a node,